 Winter is often the time of year for gathering family and friends and entertaining at home.
 Whilst we love our time spent out at restaurants, there’s often nothing finer than sharing a bottle of wine and enjoying a home cooked meal, especially if you’ve got a cosy log fire to bask in the warmth of.
-With more social distancing regulations of 2020 coming into play, there’s never been a better time to gather your nearest and dearest and cook up a storm.
+So gather your nearest and dearest and cook up a storm.
 Chiara Bailey shares some of her top food and wine matches to ensure a memorable night of food and wine festivities!

 An antipasti plate is also a great way to begin a gathering, with rosé like our Morning Star Rosé a perfect match to allow the guests to mingle and enjoy each other’s company.

 Our family tend to either serve lamb or beef as a main dish in winter and we are lucky enough to have some speciality producers of grain fed beef and lamb right here in Margaret River.
 Roast lamb rack with spring greens and goats cheese is a favourite and an ideal match with a rich succulent cabernet - in fact any lamb dish is perfect with cabernet!
 If you are serving beef we suggest a shiraz style of wine that has spicy and pepper notes or even a malbec that is rich and bold.

 Pasta is another easy and popular main dish to serve and a mushroom ragout is an ideal match with an earthy merlot.
 If you prefer a lighter style of main such chicken or seafood, chardonnay will match given the weight on the palate – try our Moroccan Chicken with Preserved Lemon and Olives.